Skip to main content

 The habits that caused the weight are still wired in when the diet ends.
 Comfort eating, reward eating, the Friday evening loosening of rules, the foods that reliably open the door to eating past what you need.
 During an intense cutting phase, focus and momentum suppress these patterns.
 When the intensity drops and life normalises, the old triggers come back online one by one.

-The rebound is not a failure of the diet method.
+The rebound is not a flaw in the diet method.
 It is a failure of the transition out of it.

 This reframes what it means to gain weight after a diet.
 It is not the end.
 It is information.
-Each round of losing and maintaining teaches you something the previous one could not — which triggers are still active, what situations reliably cause overeating, how your body responds now versus before.
-The second cut is quieter than the first.
+Each round of losing and maintaining teaches you something the previous one could not: which triggers are still active, what situations reliably cause overeating, how your body responds now versus before.
+The second cut is calmer than the first.
 It is driven by knowledge rather than urgency.

 Weight that comes back is frustrating.
 It is also evidence that the mechanics work.
 You lost it once.
-You can lose it again — and this time with a clearer picture of what you are actually managing.
+You can lose it again, this time with a clearer picture of what you are managing.

 Read more: Why Weight Comes Back After a Diet